What is 174cm in Feet? A complete walkthrough to Metric-Imperial Conversions

 Step 1: Converting Centimeters to Inches

 There are approximately 2.54 centimeters in one inch.
-Therefore, to convert 174 centimeters to inches, we use the following formula:
+So, to convert 174 centimeters to inches, we use the following formula:

 Inches = Centimeters / 2.54